My One Week Flirt with Homosexuality

 One night, while squeezing my breasts, and in tears over my predicament, I thought: Oh my God!
 What if I am a faggot?
-What if I love Nick and other boys?
-My sense of alarm over this private suspicion knew no bounds, and I was terrified.
+What if I love Jon and other boys?
+My sense of alarm over this private suspicion knew no bounds.
+I was terrified.
 I could tell no one — not my mom (who was overwhelmed with her own issues,) not my inept teachers, and certainly not my father, an emotionally distant man I never really knew.
 My eldest brother had already left for college, and the next eldest, John, was working through his own sexual confusion by being a cruel tease.
 The burden became mine to carry alone.

 There are some in this modern age who might feel pity on that troubled young me.
 They might say I needed help from a school counselor or other resource, and they would be right.
 I would have benefitted greatly if I had had access to factual, unbiased information, and perhaps a sympathetic counselor to guide me through the facts without an ulterior motive.
 That would have helped me considerably.